ShareX/sharex.github.io/docs/custom-uploader.md

 ## URL parameters

-Parameters will be used to create a URL [query string](https://en.wikipedia.org/wiki/Query_string).
+Parameters are used to create a URL [query string](https://en.wikipedia.org/wiki/Query_string).

 For text uploaders or URL shorteners, the `{input}` syntax can be used as a value to supply input text or a URL.